BigfootDS/npm-compliance-helper/README.md

 npm install @bigfootds/npm-compliance-helper
 ```

-To install in your production dependencies, run this:
+To install in your dev dependencies, run this:

 ```bash
 npm install --save-dev @bigfootds/npm-compliance-helper